 Yanitza Ninett

-Yanitza is one 1/2 of the Next Stop Adventures dynamic duo with 15+ years of hiking experience and adventure travel.
-As a PADI-certified Scuba diver, she's also passionate about ocean conservation.
-When she's not exploring the great outdoors, Yanitza obsesses over The Vampire Diaries and dreams of traveling to Spain.
+Yanitza is an avid adventurer with 15+ years of hiking experience and outdoor travel.
+As a PADI-certified scuba diver, she's also passionate about ocean conservation.
+When she's not exploring the great outdoors, Yanitza obsesses over The Vampire Diaries and dreams of traveling to Mallorca, Spain.